 Properly formatting text is an important element in creating a document that is informative and easy for your readers to consume.
-Some of these formatting options are easy to find and use in Google Docs, while others might be a little trickier.
+Some of these formatting options are easy to find and use in Google Docs, like many of the various options for spacing in Google Docs, while others might be a little trickier.
 One formatting task that you may be curious about is how to subscript in Google Docs.

 Google Docs provides many of the formatting options that you may need to apply to the content in your document, and one of those is called “subscript”.
 Text with subscript formatting will appear “below” your other text, as its center line is lowered relative to normal text.